Noreen Crone-Findlay, the brain behind the Tottie Talks Crafts Blog, shared a wonderful moment with us this week.

 It is always heartwarming to see the uninhibited awe of children.
 If more of us wove or spun in public, who knows how many children would pick it up and start weaving?
 With weaving becoming easier to “buy” into with great portable looms like the Cricket and School Loom, getting children interested in the craft is easier than ever.

 We also loved seeing Noreen’s PAINTED Cricket and Cricket Stand in a lovely robin’s egg blue.
-Her post can be found here, along with a very informative video.

 She mixed milk paint and applied three coats on the stand and her Cricket Loom, while lightly sanding between coats to get excellent adhesion.
 For extra durability she used a clear coat of varathane.

 I asked her for some thoughts on weaving and going to fairs.
 Here’s her reply: